USCMI Innovation Cafe: Small Modular Reactor (SMR) Technologies for Maritime Applications

 About the USCMI Innovation Café Series

 USCMI Innovation Cafés are designed as focused engagements, bringing together diverse maritime stakeholders around priority topics identified in the USCMI Initial Project Portfolio and Research Priorities.
-Each Café spotlights a high-impact theme, such as advanced nuclear technologies, artificial intelligence, autonomous and remotely operated systems, and next-generation shipboard energy solutions.
-Through collaborative discussions and targeted collaboration, the series aims to help promising technologies move from early innovation toward:
+Each Café spotlights a high-impact theme, such as advanced SMR technologies, artificial intelligence, autonomous and remotely operated systems, and next-generation shipboard energy solutions.

 - Real-world deployment